Walking along Sermilik Fjord

 Walking: 6-7 hours, Ascent: 1050m

 Beautiful sailing from Kuummiit to Tiniteqilaaq by the Ikaasatsivaq strait.
 The strait has towering granite peaks pointing to the sky on each side.
 Arriving in Tiniteqilaq we come to the edge of the Sermilik ice fjord.
 Tinit, as it is sometimes called, is a tiny hunters village at the edge of the Sermilik fjord.
 The Sermilik fjord has one of the most productive glacier systems in the world, moving over 30 meters per day and constantly calving icebergs.
-After a visit to Tinit the trip continues among the icebergs of the Sermilik until we come to Camp Qaattu on the east side of Ammassalik Island.
-After having a refreshment at the camp, we will go for an afternoon walk.
-Night in Camp Qaattu.
+We bring our luggage to a house in the village and after a refreshment, go for a walk, enjoying the fantastic view.
+Night in a hut Tiniteqilaaq.

 We go for a day hike, doing a loop from the camp over to a river valley with a small glacier river where we are likely to find the national flower of Greenland the Niviarsiaq (young girl) in west Greenlandic.
 This beautiful purple flower is called Dwarf Fireweed or Arctic River Beauty in English.
-We then climb a small mountain to get a view over the Sermilik fjord before heading back to the camp where we stay for a second night.
+Next, we ascend a lengthy and wide ridge reaching a peak of 420 meters to behold the panoramic view of Sermilik fjord.
+The vista is a full 360 degrees, with the eastern side showcasing pyramid-like mountains and an infinite range of mountain ridges and peaks.
+To the west, we see the vast expanse of the Greenland Ice Cap.
+We make our return to Tiniteqilaq in the afternoon.
+Night in a hut in Tiniteqilaaq.

 Day 7: Semilikvejen, across Ammassalik to Tasilaq.